Reframing Chores as Ship Operations

 • Acknowledge that our ethos is not shared with the majority of mainstream consumers

-1. I make it easy for people to find and try my stuff that creates more opportunity for them to become customers.
+1. I make it easy for people to find and try my stuff.
+That creates the contact opportunity which can lead to them becoming customers.

-2. The growth strategy is spreading the word so people can can find out about them.
+2. The growth strategy is spreading the word so people can find out about them.

 4. By capturing personal data or subscribers, I can maintain regular contact with previous consumers of my work.
 Growing a pool of satisfied customers for repeat business creates a foundation for stable growth.